Who should take this course?

 - Confined water session to learn stretching and relaxation techniques as well as refine static and dynamic apnea.
 Goal – static apnea of 2 minutes, 30 seconds (2 minutes for freedivers younger than 18) and dynamic apnea of 50 metres/165 feet (40 metres/130 feet for freedivers younger than 18)

-- Open water sessions to practice deeper free immersion and constant weight freedives, along with additional buddy procedures and rescue techniques.
+- 2 days open water sessions to practice deeper free immersion and constant weight freedives, along with additional buddy procedures and rescue techniques.
 Goal – constant weight freedive of 20 meters/65 feet (15 metres/50 feet for freedivers younger than 18)

 How can you start learning now?